-Grand Marshall Beebalm is an herbaceous perennial with an upright spreading habit of growth.
+Petite Delight Monarda is a dense herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;